aamina-ctrl/internship-python-swe/level1_fundamentals/password_generator/README.md

 - User can include special symbols.
 - User can include numbers.
 - Ensures at least one category is selected.
+- Ensures at least one character from the selected categories is included which makes the minimum length of the password to 4.
 - Randomly shuffles the password before displaying it.